Last Updated on June 22, 2020 by Fabrizio Van Marciano

 Adding resources can also be seen as adding extra value to the post you are creating.

 Right then, let's begin writing our super awesome, super-valuable, informative, compelling, and resourceful blog pos from complete scratch.

-Below is the process I go through myself to create content for my blog:
+Below is the process I go through myself to create awesome content for my blog:

 First, go and grab a pen, paper or notebook, and your favorite beverage.
 I like to drink herbal teas when I'm in 'content creation' mode.
 I'll also have a large glass of cold water on my desk too.